What is a Cortisone Shot?

 - Patients may experience facial flushing and redness after an injection.
 This reaction can begin within a few hours after an injection and may last for a few days.
 It is more common in women.

-In summary, cortisone injections are extremely safe and effective treatments, but still do carry potential problems, most all of which are minor and rare.
+In summary, cortisone injections are extremely safe and effective treatments, but still do carry potential problems, almost all of which are minor and rare.
 As with most other medical treatments, the key to the success of a cortisone injection is a properly chosen patient candidate and condition, paired with an experienced and skilled doctor.
 If you have questions or concerns about having a cortisone injection, speak with your doctor.